Alternate Standing Dumbbell Curl

 - If you feel pain in your wrists or forearms, try using a neutral grip (palms facing each other) or consider using lighter weights until your form improves.

-Common Mistakes: Alternate Standing Dumbbell Curl
+Is the Alternate Standing Dumbbell Curl good for muscle growth?

-Benefits of the Alternate Standing Dumbbell Curl
+Alternate Standing Dumbbell Curl Variations

 FAQ - Alternate Standing Dumbbell Curl